-Volatile memory is always faster than non-volatile memory because volatile memory has fewer data to process while loading into the OS.
+Volatile memory is always faster than non-volatile memory because volatile memory has less data to process while loading into the OS.

-RAM is the first place that is accessed while the device boots up, and by the logic of volatility, RAM is faster than Intel Optane Memory.
+RAM is the first place accessed while the device boots up, and by the logic of volatility, RAM is faster than Intel Optane Memory.

-Optane Memory, however, makes up for this by having an extremely high reading speed.
+Optane Memory makes up for this by having an extremely high reading speed.

 Difference between RAM and Intel Optane Memory

-Both RAM and optane memory serve a complimentary purpose but are starkly different in their characteristics.
+RAM and optane memory serve a complementary purpose but differ in their characteristics.

-For example, RAM is a bakery where you have all options of baked items under one roof, but Optane Memory is like the chocolate donut that is kept near the billing counter because it is a customer-favorite item.
+For example, RAM is a bakery where you have all options of baked items under one roof.
+Still, Optane Memory is like the chocolate doughnut kept near the billing counter because it is a customer-favourite item.